mrbenbot/wimblepong/README.md

   - stats
   - confetti?
 - score display left and right should be neater
-- should display game config
 - sounds?
-- speed + increment needs to be a little faster
 - add undo functionality
 - keep path of ball
-- scoreboard
 - pause
 - landing page
 - keyboard input